portainer/portainer-docs/admin/environments/add/kubernetes/import.md

 With Portainer you can import your existing Kubernetes environment through the use of a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.
 Portainer will use the information in the kubeconfig file to connect to your environment then deploy and configure the Portainer Agent for you.

-{% hint style="info" %}
-This feature is only available in [Portainer Business Edition](https://www.portainer.io/business-upsell?from=k8s-create-from-kubeconfig).
-{% endhint %}

 ## Requirements

 While we have tried to support as many configurations as possible, there are a few requirements in order to fully support the import process: